 “Equality is not a women’s issue, it’s a business issue.
 Gender equality is essential for economies and communities to thrive.”

-This idea is at the heart of this year’s International Women’s Day theme, as having a better balance in the workplace would leave to more collaboration, understanding, wellbeing and long-term rewards.
+This idea was at the heart of the International Women’s Day theme for 2020, as having a better balance in the workplace would leave to more collaboration, understanding, wellbeing and long-term rewards.
 If you want to take a more in-depth look, check out at the World Economic Forum’s Global Gender Gap Report.

 This is something especially important in industries traditionally dominated by men, the hospo scene being a prime example.
 Because while the tide is slowly changing, the tale of gender in professional kitchens is still shadowed by stereotypes and unbalanced opportunities.